The Property Council of Australia released its twice annual Office Market Report today.

 With that, face rents rose and incentives fell.

-The CBD recorded a slight vacancy drop since July – from 14 per cent to 12.8 per cent.
+The CBD recorded a slight vacancy drop since July – from 14pc to 12.8pc.

 CBRE senior director, Office Leasing, Andrew Bahr said there are still “a good number” of older generation A-grade buildings in the market with vacancy.

-“Lease terms in those buildings are still equivalent to what they were 12 months ago, with incentives remaining at around 30-35 per cent.
+“Lease terms in those buildings are still equivalent to what they were 12 months ago, with incentives remaining at around 30-35pc.

-“However, with no new buildings mooted for development until 2023 at the earliest, aside from 108 Wakefield Street that is currently under construction, conditions are expected to continue to improve for landlords,” the executive said.
+“However, with no new buildings mooted for development until 2023 at the earliest, aside from 108 Wakefield Street that is currently under construction, conditions are expected to continue to improve for landlords,” according to the executive.

 “We’ve already had very good enquiry this year, with demand being even stronger than it was at the end of last year, which bodes well for 2020”.

-At present in the city, two large development briefs are in the market: one for the state government’s DPTI, for 25,000 sqm, and the other, for the federal government, for 30,000 sqm.
+The city’s two large development briefs are for the state government’s DPTI, for 25,000 sqm, and the federal government (30,000 sqm).

 Decisions about these pre-commitments are expected within five months.

-The projects should be completed by about 2023, Mr Bahr said.
+The projects should be completed by about 2023, Mr Bahr added.